 The Palm Springs Art Museum comprises two sculpture gardens, 28 galleries, a restaurant, a gift shop, an 85-seat lecture hall, and the Annenberg Theater.
 The theater seats 433 people and features a variety of events and performances throughout the year.

-It not only hosts art workshops, films, lectures, and special events, but also has a diversified schedule of music including jazz, Broadway, dance, and classical opera performances.
+It hosts art workshops, films, lectures, and special events and has a diversified music schedule, including jazz, Broadway, dance, and classical opera performances.